gadget-inc/templates/shopify/product-reviews-public-remix-ssr/.github/README.md

 Mark the order as fulfilled in your Shopify admin.

 Check the Order in Gadget
-In Gadget, go to the Files tab → api/models/shopifyOrder/data.
+In Gadget, go to the Files tab → `api/models/shopifyOrder/data`.
 Find the order you just created.

-If the email is missing, revisit your CPD access settings and ensure email is selected under “Optional fields.”
+If the email is missing, revisit your **protected customer data access (PCDA)** form settings and ensure **email** is selected under “Optional fields.”
 Then recreate the order.

 Update Review Trigger Time
-In the same data view, set requestReviewAfter to a past date.
+In the same data view, set `requestReviewAfter` to a **past date**.

 Trigger the Review Email
 Go to the API tab (API Playground).